Agriculture in Papua New Guinea: Sweet potato

-Sweet potato is a major food in PNG and dominates production in the highlands.
+Sweet potato is a major food in Papua New Guinea and dominates production in the highlands.

-It is one of PNG's top five staple foods, taking the top position with 99% of rural New Guineans growing it, followed by banana with 96% and taro with 95%.
+It is one of Papua New Guinea's top five staple foods, taking the top position with 99% of rural New Guineans growing it, followed by banana with 96% and taro with 95%.

 Coffee

 Coffee production in Papua New Guinea accounts for a little over 1% of the total world production according to the United Nations Conference on Trade and Development (UNCTAD).
 After oil palm, coffee is Papua New Guinea's second largest agricultural export, employing approximately 2.5 million people.
+Nearly all of Papua New Guineas coffee beans are exported as dried green beans.
+Coffee exports are notably dominated by a small number of large companies.

 Copra

 Copra has been cultivated in New Guinea since the late 19th century, originally by German colonialists.
 Production has continued by Australian interests since World War II.